-Apio is subject to various financial and operating covenants under its term debt and line of credit facilities, including minimum levels of EBITDA (as defined in the Loan Agreement), minimum fixed charge coverage ratio, minimum current ratio, minimum adjusted net worth and maximum leverage ratios.
+Apio is subject to various financial and operating covenants under its term debt and line of credit facilities, including minimum fixed charge coverage ratio, minimum current ratio, minimum adjusted net worth and maximum leverage ratios.
 These requirements and ratios generally become more restrictive over time.
+As of July 29, 2001, Apio was not in compliance with two of the financial covenants.
+The Company received a waiver for non-compliance from its bank and the Loan Agreement was amended to make certain of the covenants less restrictive.
 The Loan Agreement limits the ability of Apio to make cash payments to Landec until the outstanding balance is reduced to an amount specified in the Loan Agreement.
-Landec Ag and Dock Resins are subject to certain restrictive covenants in their Loan Agreements which limit the ability of Landec Ag and Dock Resins to make payments on debt owed to Landec.
+Landec Ag and Dock Resins are subject to certain restrictive covenants in their loan agreements which limit the ability of Landec Ag and Dock Resins to make payments on debt owed to Landec.
 Landec has pledged substantially all of Apio's, Landec Ag's and Dock Resins' assets to secure their bank debt.
-Landec's failure to comply with the obligations under the Loan Agreement, including maintenance of financial ratios, could result in an event of default, which, if not cured or waived, would permit acceleration of the indebtedness due under the Loan Agreement.
+Landec's failure to comply with the obligations under the loan agreements, including maintenance of financial ratios, could result in an event of default, which, if not cured or waived, would permit acceleration of the indebtedness due under the loan agreements.